5ecompendium/bestiary/_creatures/mahoru.md

 ***Roar.*** When a mahoru roars all creatures with hearing within 30 feet of it must succeed on a DC 14 Wisdom saving throw or become frightened until the end of the mahoru's next turn.
 If the target fails the saving throw by 5 or more, it's also paralyzed for the same duration.
 A target that succeeds on the saving throw is immune to the Roar of all mahoru for the next 24 hours.

 ***Vorpal Bite.*** A mahoru's saw-like jaws are excel at dismembering prey.
 When the mahoru scores a critical hit, the target must succeed on a DC 14 Strength saving throw or lose an appendage.
-Roll on the following table for the result:
+Roll a d12 and consult the following table for the result:

-1-2: right hand
+* 1-2: right hand

-3-4: left hand
+* 3-4: left hand

-5-6: right food
+* 5-6: right food

-7-8: left foot
+* 7-8: left foot

-9: right forearm
+* 9: right forearm

-10: left forearm
+* 10: left forearm

-11: right lower leg
+* 11: right lower leg

-12: left lower leg
+* 12: left lower leg